-Patients no longer rely only on word-of-mouth to choose doctors.
+Patients no longer rely solely on word of mouth to choose doctors.

 They search online, check social media, and evaluate credibility before booking appointments.